Welcome to The Democracy Box

 The Democracy Box is non-partisan (it’s not about party politics) and, along with all of Omidaze’s work, is committed to the United Nations 17 Sustainable Goals

-The Democracy Box Toolkit© is a best practice guide for anyone co-creating and collaborating with young people.
+A best practice guide for anyone co-creating and collaborating with young people.
 This toolkit will enable organisations to place young people at the heart of all work which is created to reach their age range.
 The toolkit will support organisations and individuals in both the democracy sector and beyond to engage inclusively, meaningfully and creatively with young people.
 The toolkit draws together Yvonne’s body of participatory work and artistic practice from over thirty years, including her knowledge and experience of working with young people across the UK and internationally and combines it with 18 months of intensive Research & Development funded by Clwstwr.
-Contact omidaze@outlook.com for more information
+Contact omidaze@outlook.com for more information.

 The Democracy Box© and The Talking Shop© and all associated content is copyright Yvonne Murphy/Omidaze Productions 2020.

-Working with young people as co-creators
+Working with people as co-creators

 Omidaze have created The Story of our UK Democracy That Every Citizen Should Know in Seven Short Chapters This ‘story’ contains the basics which we think every citizen needs to know to fully participate in our UK democracy.